Legal & Compliance5 min readUpdated 18 Jul 2026

 Rego and Licence Labels for Campervans in New Zealand

-Registration and licence label display for campervans in NZ: where to put them, renewal, and digital options.
+Vehicle licensing and licence label display for campervans in NZ: where to put the label, renewal, and replacement.
 Complements WOF and rego requirements.

 What Are Rego and Licence Labels?